<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 • It can be difficult to get staff on board with new business practices; throw technology into the mix, and you're sure to have a few naysayers in the office

-• Mistakes will occur in the beginning of this process.
+• Mistakes will occur at the beginning of this process.
 Most are harmless, but some could cause serious damage

 • Selecting a vendor who's experienced in developing RIS software can mitigate these issues; be on the lookout for intuitive interfaces and companies who offer stellar customer support